 ☞ READ MORE: France in Winter: Visiting when it is cold (Brr)

-Even new immigrants will put their kids in for ice-skating, as the costs at the local Canadian community center are very affordable.
-And after gaining confidence in skating, the next step for little Canadians is, of course, hockey.
 It doesn’t matter if you are a boy or a girl, there are hockey clubs in Canada for everyone.
-It is part of the culture.
-Canadian kids start hockey as young as 2 years old.
+It is part of the culture and Canadian kids start hockey as young as 2 years old.
 (Wayne Gretzky started at 2 when his dad built him an ice rink in their back yard!)

-My French husband (who is not Wayne Gretzky on skis), on the other hand, grew up skiing but is a very wobbly ice skater.
+My French husband, on the other hand, grew up skiing, without ever focussing on ice-skating.
 Skiing was their big holiday of the winter, and skating was never a priority.
-And he’s never even been to a hockey game (Maple Leaf tickets are impossible to get.)

 French kids learning to ski